dimmando/abc-bookshop/README.md

 ![Terms of Use](/readme-images/terms_of_use.png)
 </details><br>

 Both Privacy Policy and Terms of Use were generated by using termly.io.
-As this is a free service, the documents are not of the highest quality and contain html errors as documented in the testing file.

 - Shipping Info (can be found in FAQs)